chris-short/chrisshort.net/content/resume-cv.md

 * Collaborated with vendor to build an Ansible Playbook and Role to standardize system setup and Ruby on Rails application deployment; enforced application configuration, security settings, and user management

-Systems and Security Engineer, LCMS Plus, Inc — Chapel Hill, NC — July 2015 to Dec 2015
+Systems and Security Engineer, LCMS Plus, Inc — Chapel Hill, NC — July 2015 to Nov 2015

 * Created standardized naming scheme; utilized Ansible to programmatically implement system configuration settings on Fedora/RHEL systems; multiple discrepancies eliminated across systems in two cloud environments
 * Audited and standardized SSL implementations across all systems ensured best practices were being followed; used Ansible to improve Qualys SSL Labs scoring from failing to A ratings in most cases for customer installations